physik932/code-sample/README.md

 have more time, I'll add some basic front end or error handling.

 ### TODO
- - Research a form of persistence to update and save the MOTD.
-   - H2 or HSQLDB allow for in memory db; familiar with H2.
- - Tie H2 to Spring JPA, and tie JPA CRUD ops to REST ops
  - Set up elastic bean stalk web server using completed JAR.
  - Set up CNAME record for motd.rishi-sheth.com to Route53.